By Jordan Branson and RotoRob

 7. Trevor Rosenthal, St. Louis Cardinals (4): If Rosenthal’s first season as the full-time closer in 2014 was great, last season was otherworldly — especially given how much his control bounced back.
 He enjoyed the lowest ERA of his career and — at his age — the best is yet to come.

-8. Zach Britton, Baltimore Orioles (12): Britton’s command issues in 2014 signaled that he might have had some trouble holding the job last year.
+8. Zack Britton, Baltimore Orioles (12): Britton’s command issues in 2014 signaled that he might have had some trouble holding the job last year.
 Well, he sure laid those fears to bed.
 Pitching in fewer innings as the closer from the start of the season, Britton duplicated his 2014 value in establishing himself as one of the better closers in the game.

 9. David Robertson Chicago White Sox (5): Robertson last year pitched in his fewest games since 2009, and he again suffered quite a few losses in what was arguably his worst full season ever.
 Yet, he still had a sub-1.00 WHIP, so how bad was he?